 Add any optional flavorings.

 When the tablet is cool, but still soft, cut into 1-inch squares; you can even put the pan in the freezer to make sure it is completely cold.

 Wrap in greaseproof paper and store in an airtight tin.

-Tablet can be flavored as desired by simply adding a few drops flavoring; favorites include peppermint, whiskey, or vanilla.
+- Tablet can be flavored as desired by simply adding a few drops flavoring; favorites include peppermint, whisky, or vanilla.